Sizing an oil water separator

 - Negative publicity from an environmental incident can result in the loss of reputation.

-One of the fundamental steps to avoiding oil carry-over in wastewater is to utilise an oil water separator that is correctly sized for the application.
+One of the fundamental steps to avoiding oil carry-over in wastewater is to use an oil water separator that is correctly sized for the application.
 Oil water separators are specified by water authorities in their permit conditions to ensure wastewater is treated to the required standard before entering the sewer.

 Sizing an oil water separator